Modularity of generating series of divisors on unitary Shimura varieties: Introduction

 \subsection{Sketch of the proof, part II: vertical components}

-In order to extend the arguments of \S \ref{ss:intro sketch I} to prove Theorem \ref{ThmA}, it is clear that one should attempt to compute the divisor of $\bm{\psi}(f)$ on the integral model $\mathcal{S}^*_\Kra$ and hope for an expression similar to (\ref{intro borcherds generic}).
+In order to extend the arguments of \S \ref{ss:intro sketch I} to prove Theorem \ref{ThmA}, it is clear that one should attempt to compute the divisor of the Borcherds product $\bm{\psi}(f)$ on the integral model $\mathcal{S}^*_\Kra$ and hope for an expression similar to (\ref{intro borcherds generic}).
 Indeed, the bulk of this paper is devoted to precisely this problem.